victorelgersma/blog/_posts/2025-09-03-the-great-acceleration-an-environmental-history-of-the-anthropocene-since-1945.md

 ### Chapter 1: Energy and Population

-- every energy technology results in the loss of some useful energy
+- every energy conversion results in the loss of some useful energy

-The following technological discoveries allowed us to tap into new stores of energy
+- Human history can be described in 'jumps' in which we discover how to tap into new stores of energy
     - fire (chemical energy store in meat, wood, biomass)
     - agriculture (chemical energy in grass)
     - windmills and water mills (wind, water kinetic energy)
     - we can burn coal now (500 million year's worth of prior photosynthesis)

 ## Terms